danielzeev/Mullvad-CLI/documentation.md

   mull add se-mma-wg-001          # Append relay
   mull add se-mma-wg-001 2        # Insert at index 2
-  mull add --results 2            # Appends the relay located at index 2 in the query results
+  mull add --results 2            # Appends the relay located at index 2 in the query results mull add -r 2                   # Appends the relay located at index 2 in the query results
   ```

 * **`remove`**